What are consular affairs?

 Norway has 29 Honorary Consulates around the United States, covering 36 states.
 Click on the heading for more information about which US states the Honorary Consuls cover.

-Norwegian citizens who wish to apply for a new passport, must make an appointment and meet in person.
+Norwegian citizens who wish to apply for a new passport must make an appointment and meet in person.
 This is also the case for children under the age of 18.
 Children born outside of Norway must apply for a personal number as well as a passport.

-Applying for a passport for adults
+Applying for a Passport for Adults

 - Everyone applying for a new passport must bring the old one.
 You must bring the old one even if it expired a long time ago.